happtiq/industry-insights/README.md

 - Local tooling as noted in each project.

 ## Learn More
-Follow our "Industry Insights" series on our [blog](https://www.happtiq.com/blog), as well as our [LinkedIn](https://www.linkedin.com/company/happtiq/) page.
+Follow our "Industry Insights" series on our [LinkedIn](https://www.linkedin.com/company/happtiq/) page.